 Holidays that fall on an employee's regular day off will accrue to the benefit of the employee.
 For example: If Monday is the employee's regular day off, another day off will be negotiated between the employee and the supervisor.
 The supervisor must approve all scheduling of "alternate" holidays.
-Exempt employees who work on a holiday also receive an alternate day off.

-Non-exempt employees who work on a holiday, and are not compensated with an alternate day off will receive wages at one and one half times their regular rate if their supervisor gives prior approval.
+Exempt employees who work on a holiday also receive an alternate day off Non-exempt employees who work on a holiday, and are not compensated with an alternate day off will receive wages at one and one halftimes their regular rate if their supervisor gives prior approval.
+An alternate day off must be taken by the end of the second pay-period following the one in which the holiday falls.
+If the day off is not taken by this pay-period, the holiday hours will be added to the employee's next paycheck at their regular rate of pay.